AdobeDocs/commerce-cloud-tools/src/pages/docker/test/blackfire.md

 ---
-title: Configure Blackfire.io
+title: Configure Blackfire
-description: Learn how to configure Blackfire.io and automate performance testing.
+description: Learn how to configure Blackfire and automate performance testing.
 ---

-# Configure Blackfire.io
+# Configure Blackfire

-You can add Blackfire.io to your Cloud Docker for Commerce environment to fully automate performance testing.
+You can add Blackfire to your Cloud Docker for Commerce environment to fully automate performance testing.

 Blackfire.io for Adobe Commerce on cloud infrastructure is a PHP profiler and automated performance testing tool for use in development, integration, staging, and production environments.
 It enables you to locate and investigate performance issues in your environment at the code level and creates a performance profile by tracking every PHP call, method, and SQL query performed by your code.

 <InlineAlert variant="warning" slots="text"/>

-You must have a Blackfire license and account to use Blackfire.io with Adobe Commerce on cloud infrastructure projects.
-See [Blackfire.io for Adobe Commerce on cloud infrastructure][].
+You must have a Blackfire license and account to use Blackfire with Adobe Commerce on cloud infrastructure projects.
+See [Blackfire.io][] for Adobe Commerce on cloud infrastructure.

 **To add Blackfire.io to your project configuration**: